We all know someone who has used the word “password” or “password123” as their password.

 - Use a secure password storage to save all your unique passphrases in one place.
 We really like LastPass.

 - Stay on top of potential data breaches.
-Go to https://haveibeenpwned.com/ periodically to see if your email address has been compromised in a data breach.
+Visit the HaveIBeenPwned.com website periodically to see if your email address has been compromised in a data breach.